citation-file-format/cff-initializer-javascript/README.dev.md

 Use a browser to navigate to [localhost:8080](http://localhost:8080/) to see the website.

-## build the application
+## Building the application

 The command below will build the application and save the output in `docs/` folder.
+This is what we serve in the demo page.

 ```shell
 npm run build